 English is spoken in both England and America, but in the case of certain words, locals in each country may as well be speaking different languages.
-To help you avoid any social faux pas on either side of the pond, here are 18 words that have completely different meanings in England and America.
+To help you avoid any social faux pas on either side of the pond, here are some words that have completely different meanings and history in England and America.

 In American English, “purse” is a term used to describe a woman’s handbag.
 In England, however, you’d typically find a purse in a woman’s handbag, as it refers to a wallet (usually a woman’s wallet, rather than a man’s, which is just called… a wallet.)

 A somewhat derogatory term, “geezer” is used in the U.S. to refer to an older man.
 One wouldn’t be so quick to criticize a geezer in the U.K., however, where the word is somewhat synonymous with ‘lad’ – a hyper-masculine sort of man who enjoys beer, football, and the occasional scrap.

 In America, “chips” is the name for thinly sliced deep-fried potato snacks (known as “crisps” in the U.K.), while U.K. eaters—we mean, er, speakers—know chips as thick-cut deep-fried potato slices.
 Both versions are delicious, so even if you use the “wrong” word, the outcome will taste more than all right.

 If there’s one shapeshifting word to know, it’s “pants.”
 In the U.S., “pants” means trousers or outerwear worn from the waist to the ankles.
 Across the pond, U.K. locals consider “pants” as underwear, a helpful piece of insight for those hoping to avoid any confusion.

 Knowing the American and British meanings of this word could mean the difference between enjoying your restaurant order and being surprised by it.
 In America, a “biscuit” is a buttery bread akin to a dinner roll, which can accompany savory dishes, while English locals follow savory meals with a biscuit, or cookie.